 Sonlight’s Language Arts 1, intended for first graders, is available in two versions, one for four days per week (144 days in all) and one for five days per week (180 days in all).
-These courses both cover phonics, spelling, vocabulary, handwriting, beginning grammar, and compositions skills.
+Both cover phonics, spelling, vocabulary, handwriting, beginning grammar, and compositions skills.

-These courses blend traditional learning with Charlotte Mason’s ideas and Ruth Beechick's natural learning.
-While some parts of the lessons use direct teaching in a traditional fashion, other parts of the lessons draw upon stories that have been read, copywork, interactive discussion and activity, narration, discovery, applications, and work with word cards (provided with each lesson).
-There are many open-ended, creative activities where children can make up their own stories (narrating to a parent), practice pretend phone conversations, dictate a friendly letter to someone they know, and play silly games such as making up their own compound words or coming up with synonyms for a form of Mad Libs.
+These courses blend traditional learning with Charlotte Mason’s ideas and natural learning (described below).
+While some parts of the lessons use direct teaching in a traditional fashion, other parts draw upon stories, copywork, interactive discussion and activity, narration, discovery, applications, and work with word cards (provided with each lesson).
+There are many open-ended, creative activities where children can make up their own stories (narrating to a parent), practice pretend phone conversations, dictate a friendly letter to someone they know, and play silly games such as making up their own compound words or coming up with synonyms for a form of Mad Libs™.

 For phonics and reading, you will need the I Can Read It!
-Word Lists book plus I Can Read It!
-Books 1 through 3.
-Other books for the reading portion of the program are easy reading books like Green Eggs and Ham, The Cat in the Hat, and A Big Ball of String.
+Word List book plus I Can Read It!
+Book 1 through Book 3.
+Other books for the reading portion of the program are books for beginning readers such as Green Eggs and Ham, The Cat in the Hat, and A Big Ball of String.
 Teaching notes and discussion questions for the readers are in a section of the instructor’s guide after the weekly lesson plans and activity pages.
-While these are scheduled into the lesson plans, you can adjust their use and pacing to suit your child.
+While these supplemental readers are scheduled into the lesson plans, you can adjust their use and pacing to suit your child.

 Phonics instruction is at a review and reinforcement level, moving along fairly quickly through short-vowel words, consonant digraphs, long-vowel words, and vowel digraphs.
 Children who need additional work on phonics can use the optional workbooks from the Explode the Code series.
 These are included in the schedule since many parents will use them.
 (If you are not certain whether or not this course is the right level for your child, you can use Sonlight’s free reading placement assessments by clicking here.)

 This program also teaches sight words.
-The instructor’s guide provides a URL for a page for accessing printable, sight-word flashcards for each reader in the course.
-Other word card pages are included after student activity pages in many of the week’s lesson plans.
+The instructor’s guide provides a URL for accessing printable, sight-word flashcards for each reader in the course.
+Other pages of word card are included after student activity pages in many of the week’s lesson plans.
 These are to be cut apart and used to reinforce phonics concepts as well as for practice alphabetizing or categorizing, for creating sentences, or for other activities that stretch beyond phonics.
 A Letter and Word Bingo game and the Go Blend! card game are both included in the course as a fun method for phonics reinforcement and practice.

 Much of the phonics is taught from within the spelling portion of the lessons.
 Children often learn to read quickly without thinking about phonics, but they need their phonetic knowledge when it comes to spelling.
 Spelling lessons are taught through multi-sensory interactive lessons rather than spelling worksheets.